heimrichhannot/contao-encore-bundle/README.md

 # Contao Encore Bundle

-This bundle offers the opportunity to specify which webpack entries (JavaScript, CSS, i.e. whatever webpack supports) should be loaded on a per page level.
-3rd party bundles are also supported if they're made compatible.
+This bundle brings integration between symfony encore and contao.
+You can prepare your packages for encore workflow by defining your own webpack entries.
+You also have the option to strip legacy assets from the contao global array.
+In the contao backend you can configure to load packages on a **per page** level for having a great performance.

 ## Features

+- use symfony encore ([symfony/webpack-encore](https://github.com/symfony/webpack-encore) and [symfony/webpack-encore-bundle](https://github.com/symfony/webpack-encore-bundle)) to enhance your contao assets workflow
-- conditionally load your project assets only if necessary on a particular page
+- conditionally load your project assets only if necessary on a particular page (including page inheritance)
+- use
 - asynchronously load dependency entries *on demand and cached* using webpack import() operator (see chapter "Dynamically importing common dependencies asynchronously")

 ## Setup